Gilbert L. Voss: Career

-Professor Voss published over 200 items, including 73 book reviews, 16 editorials, and 124 research papers on such diverse topics as cephalopods, fishes, crustaceans, botany, zoogeography, history of oceanography, anthropology, archaeology, fisheries, and marine and deep sea biology.
+Voss published over 200 items, including 73 book reviews, 16 editorials, and 124 research papers on such diverse topics as cephalopods, fishes, crustaceans, botany, zoogeography, history of oceanography, anthropology, archaeology, fisheries, and marine and deep sea biology.
 He authored or co-authored descriptions of two new families or subfamilies, 6 new genera and more than 65 new species or subspecies.

 A teuthologist, Voss "served the leading role in American cephalopod research for nearly 40 years".
-Michael J. Sweeney and Clyde F. E. Roper wrote of Voss's contribution to the field: